Whiteknight/ParserObjects/docs/v5/sequences.md

 ### Get Next Item

 The `.GetNext()` method returns the next input item from the sequence.
 If the sequence is past the end of input, an "end sentinel" value will be returned instead.
-This is usually a default value like `null`, `'\0'` or `0` though the end sentinel value is configurable for some sources.
+This is usually a default value like `null`, `'\0'` or `0` though the end sentinel value is configurable for most sources.
 If `null` or a default value is a valid input value, you may need to take extra care to differentiate a "real" input from the sequence from the "synthetic" end sentinel value.

 All sequences are infinite, you can continue to read past the end of input for as long as you like, but all values returned after the end of input will be the end sentinel.
 This behavior allows us to create parsers without having to always check for end of input at every single step.
 Your parser can read an input, see that it doesn't match the current requirements, and return failure.
 For example, we can change this: